peterb12/A-Tour-Of-Haskell/Week3.md

 => ["Andrew","Arnav","David","Hanna","Henry","Isabella","Nikolas","Rex","Sonny","Taylor","Aaron","Dmitri"]
 ```

-Commonly people will use (x : xs) for destructuring lists, but you can and should use whatever names help you remember how it works.
+Commonly people will use the names `(x : xs)` for destructuring lists, but you can and should use whatever names help you remember how it works.

 So back to our list length: let's decompose our list: